hail-is/hail/hail/python/hail/docs/install/other-cluster.rst

 If you are using Google Dataproc, please see `these simpler instructions <dataproc.rst>`__.
 If you are using Azure HDInsight please see `these simpler instructions <azure.rst>`__.

-Hail should work with any Spark 3.3.x cluster built with Scala 2.12.
+Hail should work with any Spark 3.5.x cluster built with Scala 2.12.

 Hail needs to be built from source on the leader node.
 Building Hail from source
 requires:

-- Java 8 or 11 JDK.
+- Java 11 JDK.
 - Python 3.9 or later.
 - A recent C and a C++ compiler, GCC 5.0, LLVM 3.4, or later versions of either suffice.